esitarski/CrossMgr/CrossMgrVideo/helptxt/QuickStart.md

 * Play forward.
 Play the sequence forward.
 * Jump to end.
 Jump to the last frame in the sequence.

-* Print
-* Copy to Clipboard
-* Contrast - increases contrast in the photo
+* Contrast - increase contrast of the photos.
-* Sharpen - increase sharpness of transitions
+* Sharpen - increase sharpness of the photos.
-* Export View - export the screen view, including zoom, to the clipboard or as a .png file.
+* Export View - export the view to a file or the clipboard.
+This wil include any Zoom window you have on the screen.
-* Save Photo - save the current photo to the clipboard or as a .jpeg file.
+* Save Photo - save the current photo to a file or the clipboard.
+A nice header will be added to the photo with the rider information.
+* Restore View - returns to the frame and zoom of this trigger.
+* Save View - saves the frame and zoom of this trigger.
 * Speed - a wizard that enables you to estimate the speed of a bicycle by analyzing how far the bicycle moved between two video frames.
 This only works if the camera is at right angle to the finish line.
-* Restore View - returns to the frame and zoom of this trigger.
-* Save View - saves the frame and zoom of this trigger.

 ### Finish Strip